ambiot-llc/react-mui-multiple-datepicker/README.md

 ![](https://raw.githubusercontent.com/randex/react-multiple-datepicker/master/demo/datepicker-screenshot.png)

-Let's the user pick more than one date from the date picker.
+Lets the user pick more than one date from the date picker.

 ## Motivation

-After looking at various date picking libraries out there I couldn't find a single one who lets users pick more than one date without enforcing a range, so I decided to write one myself.

 This is a fork of `react-multiple-datepicker`.
 I needed a date picker that is built on [Material-UI](https://github.com/mui-org/material-ui) and supports multiple dates selections, couldn't find one, so here it is!

  ## Features